-This is an excellent question.
 What happens if you contributed more to your IRA than allowed?
-Often, these mistakes are caught around the time your trusty CPA is preparing your taxes.
-Hopefully, they catch the error in time to make adjustments that may ease the 6 percent … Read More
+Often, excess IRA contributions are caught around the time you’re preparing your taxes.
+Hopefully, you catch the error in time to make adjustments that may ease the 6 percent penalty the IRS levies if you deposit … Read More

 Self-directed IRAs are growing more popular among individuals who want to invest in alternative assets like real estate and private equity.
 Account owners have complete control over investment acquisition for their plan and do not rely on plan administrators, investment bankers, or brokers to make those decisions … Read More